Sales is the most useful business skill you can have.

 That means out of 1,000 cold calls, you would generate approximately 10 potential clients.

 The same goes for cold emailing.
-However since you can email much quicker and easily than calling, companies can acquire more leads through shear scale and time efficiency.
+However since you can email much quicker and easier than calling, companies can acquire more leads through sheer scale and time efficiency.

 Top sales people value CRMs, email marketing, and productivity apps (Source)

 They help you speed up workflow, get more work done, and hit milestones sooner.

 Not using tools in your sales process is like shooting yourself in the foot.

 That’s why this business sales statistic shouldn’t be a huge surprise.

 I suggest picking up a CRM like Hubspot or Zoho.
 There are many free CRMs available with paid upgrades at the moment.

 These help you manage your contacts, campaigns, and boost organization by an amount you wouldn’t believe.